sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 ## Activity 1: Session on Multi-Agent Architectures

-In this session you will learn how this all comes together and get insights into how the multi-agent orchestration works and coordindates across all of the defined agents for your system.
+In this session you will learn how this all comes together and get insights into how the multi-agent orchestration works and coordinates across all of the defined agents for your system.

 ## Activity 2: Define Agents and Roles